 With the City's agreement the Committee was to take operational control of the property.
 Using donations, grants, and fund raising, they would transform the property into an actual park complex consisting of walking trails, memorials, an amphitheater, and other items to commemorate and honor not only area veterans, but all veterans.

 Shortly after that, the VMPC decided it would be better fitting to change it’s name to something that better represented the team.
 As a result of the Committees Membership and realizing their parent organizations represent Veterans from a large area, the Committee voted to change its name to the South Central Regional Veterans Group (SCRVG).
 They also formalized the intent to include all veterans, regardless of their agency affiliation, from the following counties; Crawford, Dent, Howell, Laclede, Maries, Oregon, Phelps, Pulaski, Shannon, and Texas.
 Also Jerry Bumpus, President, Retired Enlisted Association became members.

-Since that time, the SCRVG has obtained a 501c designation and can now both provide charitable tax receipts for donations and apply for various grants to complete the parks development.
 Although not complete, the property has visually transformed into what can be recognized as a Memorial Park and is now used for a number of events including the City’s Memorial Day Observance.